Snipers Unknown Challenge

 See Each Match Details For Restrictions

 Any item such gear, clothing or equipment left at a stage will be considered lost and unavailable for the remainder of that day.
+Be sure to be accountable for gear and items.

 Packing List

-White Light on Pistols (encouraged, but not mandatory)
+• White Light on Pistols required.

-Slings for both rifles (For retainability and to be able to go hands free)
+• Must have slings for both rifles (For retainability and to be able to go hands free)

-Rucks/Packs for both team members.
-As they will be need to pack out for the day
+• Rucks/Packs for both team members.
+As they will be need to pack out for the day.

-Tripods for both team members
+• Tripods for both team members

-Rear Bag for both team members (1 per person)
+• Rear Bag for both team members (1 per person)

-Each member of the team must have a pistol and rifle
+• Each member of the team must have a pistol and rifle

-Headlamps (mandatory)
+• Headlamps

 Ammo count is at a minimum 100 pistol/150 rifle for each team member.
 Plus what you may need to zero and for data confirmation.
-150 per shooter is highly encouraged.
+200 per shooter is highly encouraged.

 For Team Stalk Event